In this article

 Just like with other decks you should know you what the top tier decks are capable of by studying top performing deck lists.
 If you study ‘Koa'ki Meiru’ deck lists, you will notice that they have room for about 6 tech cards.
 With that and the Forbidden/Limited List in mind, you can deduce during the duel what plays the opponent is capable of.

 ‘Vampire’ decks are less explosive than ‘Koa’ki Meiru’ decks.
-But because those are still explosive and because Vampire Kingdom counters Genex Undine, ‘Vampire’ decks are one of the two worst matchups.
+But because those are still explosive and because Vampire Kingdom counters Genex Undine, ‘Vampire’ decks are one of few unfavorable matchups.

 The ‘toggle off’ button is important in this matchup.
 Vampire Kingdom makes it hard to have 2 WATER monsters on the field as Genex Undine’s (and Fishborg Planter’s) effect(s) triggers Vampire Kingdom’s effect to destroy a card on the field.
 Ways to get 2 WATER monsters on the field include the following.
 First, you can prevent Vampire Grace from activating its effect by flipping it facedown with Paleozoic Canadia or Floodgate Trap Hole.
 Second, if Vampire Grace’s effect activates usually the opponent will call ‘traps’.
 The ideal situation is that the opponent will destroy one of your chainable back row cards.
-The ideal back row cards to chain here are Curse of Anubis, Windstorm of Etaqua and Aegis of the Ocean Dragon Lord as they allow you to protect the ‘Paleozoic’ token that you just summoned from the graveyard and your other monster on the field.
-In order to lure them into targeting your back row cards with Vampire Kingdom you have the toggle button ‘off’ to make the opponent think that you may have a card like Wall of Disruption facedown.
-Using the ‘toggle off’ button is treacherous however as you might make mistakes such as reacting too late to certain cards or even forgetting that you have a Dragon Ice in your hand that you can summon.
+The ideal back row cards to chain here are Curse of Anubis, Windstorm of Etaqua and Aegis of the Ocean Dragon Lord as they allow you to protect the ‘Paleozoic’ token that you will summon from the graveyard and your other monster on the field.
+In order to lure them into targeting your back row cards with Vampire Kingdom you have the toggle button ‘off’ to make the opponent think that you may have a card like Wall of Disruption or Drowning Mirror Force facedown.
+Using the ‘toggle off’ button is treacherous however as you might make mistakes such as reacting too late to certain cards.

 Who will set up their combination faster?
 If the opponent is faster, it can be hard to set up your combination.
 You won’t be able to use Genex Undine or Mermail Abysspike anymore and have to hard draw Citadel Whale or Sea Stealth Attack, unless you flip Buster Blader, the Dragon Destroyer Swordsman facedown.
 Even if you manage to mill Citadel Whale, you will need more back row cards to protect your first summoned monster for a turn (except in the ‘Grass build’).